iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.9.01.000_00/report.md

 > This app is useless since the doctors can only give you prescriptions for medicafio s and a covid test!
 Other than that they cannot order any ultrasounds or chest xrays!.....it did not meet my needs at all....will uninstall and just go to my doctors office!!!
 By the way the doctors can cancel your appointment while you wait on them....causing you to have to find another one!<br> :date: __2021-03-30 22:03:17__

 > Why make an appointment weeks in advance for it to just be canceled?
 Waste of damn time.
 You suck.<br> :date: __2021-03-26 14:28:16__

-> Video does not work with Samsung products!!!
-Known issue, Yeah I spent 20 minutes entering all my information twice only to find out that the video will not work with Samsung.
-They know this and yet no disclaimer up front,.
-Waste of time.<br> :date: __2021-03-17 14:18:02__

-> Charged multiple times Dr kept cancelling on me Put me on meds without refills and suffered withdrawals and was never contacted by Dr again she ignored my emails<br> :date: __2021-03-13 13:36:51__